Bounty (reward): Cryptocurrency

 In cryptocurrency, bounty campaign is a popular marketing tool used widely to support the launch of a new cryptocurrency, new dApp game or a new blockchain platform.
-In a bounty campaign, participants receive small amounts of cryptocurrency tokens in exchange for providing social media engagement (for instance, tweeting and retweeting) or for creating promotional materials (such as Youtube videos).
+In a bounty campaign, participants receive small amounts of cryptocurrency tokens in exchange for providing social media engagement (for instance, tweeting and retweeting) or for creating promotional materials (such as YouTube videos).

-Bounty work overtook in popularity the earlier promotional tactic of airdropping tokens to the holders of a different cryptocurrency.

 Motorsport

 Often, if a driver or team has won multiple consecutive races, a race track or sanctioning body will establish a bounty on a team.
 This practice is common on local short tracks, especially if a driver has won three consecutive weeks or more.
 The bounty often is increased for every race the offending driver or team continues to win, and is claimed upon another driver or team ending that winning streak.
 After Chip Ganassi Racing won six consecutive Rolex Sports Car Series races, Grand American Road Racing Association established a bounty to the team that beats Ganassi.
 On May 14, 2011, Action Express Racing defeated Ganassi, and claimed the bounty.

 After Kyle Busch won six consecutive NASCAR Gander RV & Outdoors Truck Series races over a two-season span, driver Kevin Harvick and series sponsor Camping World Holdings placed a $100,000 bounty to a full-time Cup Series driver that defeats Busch in one of the remaining four races Busch is eligible to participate.
 Numerous Cup Series drivers announced plans to enter the $100,000 bounty races.
 On the first race of the four on May 26, 2020, Chase Elliott claimed the bounty in defeating Busch at the North Carolina Education Lottery 200.
 Harvick and Camping World will donate the bounty to COVID-19 relief efforts.
 A separate bounty had been planned by Halmar International, a sponsor on a Kyle Busch Motorsports truck, for $50,000 if a Truck Series regular defeated Busch, but that was cancelled because the sponsor used the money for COVID-19 relief efforts.

-In May 2021, the National Hot Rod Association and Constant Aviation announced a $1,000 bounty will be placed on the driver who wins the previous Factory Stock Showdown race.
-If the said driver repeats, the bounty money is added to the next round, making the bounty $2,000 (and so forth).
-The program will continue in 2022.